P. C. Alexander: Career

 Alexander started his career as a civil servant in 1949, entering the IAS on 15 October of that year as an emergency recruited officer.
 He held several high positions during his career, and also involved himself in public life.
 Alexander was the principal secretary to Indira Gandhi and virtually served as her shadow and policy adviser for the years after her return to power in January 1980.

-On 18 January 1985, he resigned as the principal secretary to the Prime Minister Rajiv Gandhi owing to the Coomar Narain spy scandal wherein his private secretary TN Kher, personal assistant Malhotra among others was implicated as supplying top secret defense and security documents Coomar Narain who was a Bombay-based businessman with the Maneklal group of industries which was involved in government military contracts.
+On 18 January 1985, he resigned as the principal secretary to the Prime Minister Rajiv Gandhi owing to the Coomar Narain spy scandal wherein his private secretary TN Kher, personal assistant Malhotra among others was implicated as supplying top secret defense and security documents to Coomar Narain who was a Bombay-based businessman with the Maneklal group of industries which was involved in government military contracts.
 Coomar Narain's sources were tactically placed within various Indian government agencies and was unveiled when the Intelligence Bureau started the surveillance of numerous civil servants and diplomats.
 Narain supplied sensitive information which included India's defense and internal security documents to major superpowers like France and the Soviet Union which were the major defense suppliers to India.

 He was sent as India's High Commissioner of India to the United Kingdom (1985-1987).

 He was considered a potential candidate for the 2002 presidential elections.
 His candidacy was opposed by the Congress party.
 However, Abdul Kalam was chosen instead.
 He was also a member of the Rajya Sabha representing Maharashtra as an independent candidate from 29 July 2002 to 2 April 2008.